 A Primary Years Programme Coordinator works within the school to provide information, guidance and support in the implementation of the PYP.
 If you would like to have more information about any aspect of the ISZL’s implementation of the PYP, you may find out more by:

-Contacting ISZL’s PYP Coordinator, David Secomb, at email@example.com.
-He will be very happy to make an appointment to talk to you and advise you.
+- Contacting ISZL’s PYP Coordinator, Sarah Osborne, at email@example.com.
+She will be very happy to make an appointment to talk to you and advise you.

-Viewing the grade level parent information handbooks available on the VLE.
+- Viewing the grade level parent information handbooks available on the Schoology environment.

 Early Years 1 to Grade 2

-Parents are encouraged to read aloud in their mother tongue to maintain growth and development in this area, as well as keeping in touch with the student’s cultural identity.
+Parents are encouraged to read aloud in their first language (mother tongue) to maintain growth and development in this area, as well as keeping in touch with the student’s cultural identity.

-Parents are encouraged to provide books in their mother tongue for shared and independent reading.
-It is also advised to contact the class or subject teacher for the list of Literature Circle books offered to the children, so that some may be obtained in their mother tongue, allowing for bilateral reading and comprehension.
+Parents are encouraged to provide books in their first language for shared and independent reading.
+It is also advised to contact the class or subject teacher for the list of Literature Circle books offered to the children, so that some may be obtained in their first language, allowing for bilateral reading and comprehension.

 English as an Additional Language (EAL) support